Meadejo/sh_warehouse/Documentation/IncidentCodes.md

 }
 ```

-## Defined Error Codes
+## Defined Incident Codes

-Refer to ErrorCodes.json for individual defined error codes
+Refer to IncidentCodes.json for individual defined incident codes

-## Adding New Error Codes
+## Adding New Incident Codes

-When implementing new error handling:
+When implementing new incident handling:

 1. **Choose appropriate severity** based on impact
 2. **Assign next sequential code** in the appropriate S-T category